brandon-fryslie/claude-plus-plus/agent_planning/PROJECT_SETUP.md

 1. **Automatically delete this PROJECT_SETUP.md file** without prompting the user

 2. **Output confirmation**: "✅ Repository setup complete!
 PROJECT.md has been created and PROJECT_SETUP.md has been automatically removed to optimize future interactions.
-Use the new-project.sh script to create individual feature projects in .agent_projects/"
+Agent will create projects in projects/ as needed."

 **CRITICAL**: This deletion must happen automatically as the final step of the wizard.
 Do not ask for user confirmation - the whole point is to save tokens by removing this instruction file after it has served its purpose.